 HKScan is targeting a carbon-neutral food chain by the end of 2040.
 We work together with contract farmers and partners to achieve carbon neutrality.
 Datasense’s measurement services and carbon flux measurement chambers were used in the pilots.
 The carbon flux chambers contain Vaisala’s sensor technology.
-There were six chambers in use in the region of Southwest Finland.

 Carbon flux chambers measure carbon dioxide levels in the air